pcastellanoescuder/POMAShiny/app/mds/landing.md

 ### More Help and Instructions

 Additional help and more detailed instructions are provided in the "Help" panel.
+Furthermore, two different tutorials are provided in the "Tutorials" panel.

 ---